zoran-cuckovic/beautiful-jekyll/_posts/2020-02-28-ambient-occlusion.md

 ![20-02-banks_svf_shadows.jpg]({{site.baseurl}}/figures/20-02-banks_svf_shadows.jpg)

-## Refinement: calculations over inverted DEM
+## Refinement: calculations over an inverted DEM

 If we observe carefully the images above, we may notice that the sky-view factor is more efficient for rendering ridgelines than valley bottoms and drainage channels.
 This is probably not a major issue, but let’s try to compensate for this effect.